IEF Thought Leaders' Roundtable

 Powerful demographic trends — population growth, urbanization, trade, and tourism — will spur global transportation and mobility energy demand over the coming decades.
 Much will depend on how these trends play out as indicated by the variation in transportation energy demand forecasts between the IEA, EIA, and OPEC that vary by nearly 20 mboe/d by 2050.
 Regardless, sustainable fuels - including bio-based and synthetic fuels backed by carbon management and market offset solutions - will need to scale at a faster pace to keep up with these global trends.
 Increasing production of these sustainable fuels can also reinforce social inclusion and competitiveness for resilient green growth.

-This Thought Leaders' Roundtable aims to foster a productive discussion on how countries and industries can prepare for a future that features a range of fuel modalities.
+This Thought Leaders' Roundtable aimed to foster a productive discussion on how countries and industries could prepare for a future that features a range of fuel modalities.

 Key Questions